ArthurClemens/mithril-starter-rollup/README.md

 ```
 `rollup-plugin-node-resolve` bails and stalls the watch.

 Solution: use `npm run build` until you no longer see import errors.
-Then continue using `npm run watch`.
+Then continue using `npm run dev`.